johannest/loadtestdriver/README.md

 ### Verify that the logged in user has write access to the directory(ies) specified above TestBench test setup.
 LoadTestDriver stores a recorded scala script by default in the System's tmp-folder, but you can specify used output folder like in above example.
 Make sure that you have a write access to that folder.
+**Note: Make sure you only run one test one time for the given directory and test name, othervice the resulting script might be broken.**

 ### Configure your TestBench test to open the application to be tested with your ip address:
 ```java